inmo-jang/rain_ros/README.md

 ![picture](rain/UR5_robotiq.png)

 ---
-## Usage: Use the Gazebo Model while intefacing with Unity via Rosbridge
+## Usage B: Use the Gazebo Model while intefacing with Unity via Rosbridge

 In the ROS side, launch the Gazebo simulator: